Extracting from Data

 }

-// or your can you a macro to derive the FromData instance
+// or you can use a macro to derive the FromData instance

 {